South Taurid meteors to peak in October?

 But the story of the predicted peaks for this shower – which vary from place to place – is interesting.

 For the most part, we count on the Observer’s Handbook to provide us with the peak dates for the year’s major meteor showers.
-The Observer’s Handbook 2018 lists November 5 (at 18:00 Universal Time) as the peak time for the 2018 South Taurid meteor shower.
-We find this prediction re-echoed in Sky & Telescope magazine’s Skygazer’s Almanac 2018 as well as other publications.
+The Observer’s Handbook 2021 lists November 5 (6 UTC) as the peak time for the 2021 South Taurid meteor shower.

-Yet two other trusted sources give different dates for the South Taurid peak.
-The International Meteor Organization (IMO) says the night of October 9-10.
-The American Meteor Society (AMS) says the night of October 28-29, claiming that this shower:
+Yet two other trusted sources give a different date for the South Taurid peak.
+The International Meteor Organization (IMO) says the night of October 10.
+The American Meteor Society (AMS) gives the peak night in 2021 as November 2-3.

 Astronomer Guy Ottewell, in his 2012 Astronomical Calendar, helps to explain the discrepancy for the peak date of the South Taurid meteor shower.
 He explained:

-Fresh IMO evidence suggests the Southern branch, rather than reaching its maximum in early November as long believed, actually has its peak in October instead.
+Fresh evidence from the International Meteor Organization suggests the southern branch, rather than reaching its maximum in early November as long believed, actually has its peak in October instead.